sfkonrad/004.01-proj-group4/README.md

 > ## 2) Develop an Application that Solves said FinTech Problem

-Our application, "Project: Hotspot", is the aggregator of several retail-centric market datapoints and translates them into Actionable Insights through comprehensive analysis.
+### Our application, "Project: Hotspot", is the aggregator of several retail-centric market datapoints and translates them into Actionable Insights through comprehensive, script-driven analysis.

 ---